techniq/layerchart/docs/src/content/guides/facets.md

 ## Wrapping into a grid

-A one-dimensional facet can be wrapped into a grid by making `fx` the column and `fy` the row — the index of the value divided by the number of columns, as [Observable Plot does](https://observablehq.com/@observablehq/plot-facet-wrap):
+A one-dimensional facet can be wrapped into a grid by making `fx` the column and `fy` the row — the index of the value divided by the number of columns:

 ```svelte
 <script>